Skip to main content

 ADNL address

-Each participant in the network possesses a 256-bit ADNL Address.
+Each participant in the network possesses a 256-bit ADNL address.

-The ADNL Protocol enables the sending and receiving of datagrams using only ADNL Addresses, concealing the underlying IP Addresses and Ports.
+The ADNL protocol enables the sending and receiving of datagrams using only ADNL addresses, concealing the underlying IP addresses and ports.

-However, the corresponding private key must be known to receive and decrypt messages intended for a specific address.
+An ADNL address is a 256‑bit identifier derived as SHA‑256(type_id || public_key), where type_id is a little‑endian uint32 indicating the key type — that is, the SHA‑256 of the TL‑serialized key object.
+The corresponding private key must be known to receive and decrypt messages intended for a specific address.

 Encryption and security